mattermost/mattermost-handbook/operations/workplace/people/total_rewards.md

 # Total Rewards

+## Principles

+The principles to guide decisions on compensation:

+1. Data driven

+    a.
+Pay decisions based on external and internal benchmarks

+2. Consistency

+    a.
+Pay decisions guided by defined compensation frameworks to drive pay equity

+3. Clarity

+    a.
+Decisions that clearly align with our total rewards strategy

+## Total Rewards Strategy

+1. Attract our ideal candidate
+    a.
+Best cultural fit and the best fit for the role
+2. Align with local market compensation
+    a.
+Similar compensation to comparably sized organizations in each local market
+3. Support growth and retention
+    a.
+Longer term view of reward and recognition

+Video: Our approach to compensation: [Video Link](https://mattermost.zoom.us/rec/share/5pATCWceLN1Z_LQuOwtWkscRFybXD8EF-SUFp9rqTgwd3OmljOpqsfEULxiBX0zW.tNwvtB2SP15OlkEU?startTime=1655086943000); Passcode: c^N@0i#&

+Slides: Our approach to compensation: [Link](https://docs.google.com/presentation/d/1sktnALj-FUffGE2HgywADwpSvWJRiEYqMrMHLAZihiE/edit?usp=sharing)

+Key takeaways from the video:

+1. Guiding principles for equitable and consistent compensation decisions
+2. The Mattermost approach to compensation

 ## Frequently Asked Questions

 **What if my candidate's current compensation and/or expected compensation is materially higher than the recommendation from our Total Rewards System?**